argoproj-labs/argo-python-dsl/README.md

 <div style="text-align: justify">

 This example demonstrates the simplest functionality.
-Defining a `Workflow` by subclassing the `@Workflow` class and a single template with the `@template` decorator.
+Defining a `Workflow` by subclassing the `Workflow` class and a single template with the `@template` decorator.

 The entrypoint to the workflow is defined as an `entrypoint` class property.